kevinchar93/University_Project_Particle_Filter_Simulator_App/README.md

-# Particle Filter Simulator (Final Year Project)
+# Robot Localisation Simulator (Final Year Project)
 This repo is one of a number from my final year project at university.
 This in particular is for a piece of software used to simulate two dimensional Monte Carlo localisation.
-More specific details about the project and the Particle Filter Simulator in particular can be found below.
+More specific details about the project and the Robot Localisation Simulator in particular can be found below.

 <p align="center">
 <img src="https://github.com/kevinchar93/University_Project_Particle_Filter_Simulator_App/blob/master/part_filter_out.gif"